-This project began with a fieldtrip to record speakers of Gitxsanimaax on the Kispiox reserve.
+This project began with a fieldtrip to record speakers of the endangered indigenous language Gitxsanimaax on the Kispiox reserve in northern British Columbia, Canada.
 The methodology built on Wynne’s ‘click-languages’ project in the Kalahari, working collaboratively with linguists with a history of community involvement, making high-quality recordings for their research, for his own research and creative practice, and for local and international archives.

 Images by Scott Massey